Back To Search Results

 Etiology

-Members of the Mtb family, also known as the Mtb complex, capable of causing human disease include M tuberculosis (sensu stricto), M bovis, M africanum, and M canetii.
-These are closely related species; M tuberculosis being the predominant human pathogen worldwide.
-Mtb is aerobic, non–spore-forming, and nonmotile.
-Its cell wall contains a uniquely high concentration of lipids that confer a characteristic acid-fast staining property and likely contribute to immunomodulation and virulence.[8]
-Mtb are slow-growing organisms with a generation time of approximately 20 hours.
-Visible growth on solid media usually takes from 3 to 8 weeks, and this characteristic contributes to the challenge of establishing a diagnosis.
-Humans are the only known reservoir of M tuberculosis, although other animals can become infected.
-Genetic variability exists among isolates from around the world and may confer differences in virulence.[9]
+Members of the Mtb family, also known as the tuberculosis complex, are closely related species capable of causing disease in humans and animals.
+M tuberculosis is the predominant human pathogen worldwide, although M bovis, M africanum, and M canetii can also infect humans.
+Mtb are aerobic, non–spore-forming, and nonmotile bacilli.
+The uniquely high concentration of lipids in the cell wall confers their acid-fast staining property and likely contributes to immunomodulation and virulence.[8]
+Tuberculosis is a slow-growing organism with a generation time of approximately 20 hours.
+Visible growth on solid media usually takes from 3 to 8 weeks, contributing to the challenge of establishing a timely diagnosis.
+Humans are the only known reservoir of M tuberculosis, although other animals may become infected.
+Genetic variability exists among isolates worldwide and may confer differences in virulence.[9]
+As intracellular pathogens, they are capable of causing subacute and progressive disease.
+The bacteria can also remain dormant within infected cells, where they may or may not cause disease.
+The molecular and immunologic mechanisms responsible for dormancy and reactivation remain unknown and represent an important area of research.[2]

 Epidemiology